How to Remove Scale Buildup from Inside Your Faucet: Easy DIY Guide

 Step 5: Flush the Faucet

-With the aerator removed, turn on the water supply to flush out any loosened debris from inside the faucet.
-Let the water run for a minute or two to ensure thorough flushing.
+With the aerator still removed, turn on the faucet to flush out any loosened debris.
+Let water run for 1–2 minutes to clear the faucet’s internal passages.

 Step 7: Test Water Flow